Acetone is a colourless, drying solvent found in many nail polish removers.

 Ferulic acid is an antioxidant which can stabilise and improve the results of vitamin C and E, as well as protect the skin from sun damage.

-Fragrance is an umbrella term for compounds used to scent products and is a common allergen in skincare.
+‘Fragrance’ is an umbrella term for compounds used to scent products and is a common allergen in skincare.

 Free radicals are unstable molecules with an unpaired electron.
 They are damaging as they try to gain another electron from your skin and this damages your DNA and speeds up the ageing process.

-Glycerin is an inexpensive humectant which is commonly used to make moisturising skincare products.
+Glycerin is an inexpensive humectant which is commonly used to make moisturising skin care products.

-Glycolic acid is a AHA (Alpha Hydroxy Acid) and works as a chemical exfoliant.
+Glycolic acid is an AHA (Alpha Hydroxy Acid) and works as a chemical exfoliant.
 It gently exfoliates the top layer of skin, bringing new skin to the surface.
 It is commonly used for dull, dry and ageing skin.

 Humectants pull moisture towards them.
-In humid conditions they can greatly help to hydrate the skin, however in drier environments they can actually pull the moisture out of your skin.
+In humid conditions they can greatly help to hydrate the skin, however, in drier environments, they can actually pull the moisture out of your skin.

 Hyaluronic acid is a sugar molecule which our bodies produce naturally.
-It can hold up to 10,000 times it’s own weight in water and so can make our skin hydrated, youthful and glowing.
+It can hold up to 10,000 times its own weight in water and so can make our skin hydrated, youthful and glowing.